xiaojun-zhang/OpenVoice_server/README.md

 **Request Body:**

 - `text` (str): The text to be synthesized into speech.
-- `voice` (str, optional): The voice to be used for synthesis.
-Defaults to 'default_voice.wav'.
+- `voice` str: The voice to be used for synthesis.
+This is the audio file label from the other endpoint.
 - `style` (str, optional): The style to be used for synthesis.
 Defaults to 'default'.
+Options are: ['default', 'whispering', 'cheerful', 'terrified', 'angry', 'sad', 'friendly']
 - `language` (str, optional): The language to be used for synthesis.
 Defaults to 'English'.
 - `speed` (float, optional): The speed of the synthesized speech.
 Defaults to 1.0.